 CLEAR ALL “Incomplete” and “N” grades on your transcript.
 Contact your academic area.
 This can prevent your degree from being awarded.

 Check to make sure your foreign language and civic literacy requirements are satisfied.
-If you are a Summer 2023 transient student, submit your official transcript by PDF to sharla.givens@famu.edu after the institution has posted the grade.
-If sent electronically instead of through PDF, please send an email to Mrs. Givens so the grade can be posted.
+If you are a Summer 2023 transient student, submit your official transcript electronically (Attention: Mrs. Sharla Givens, sharla.givens@famu.edu ) after the institution has posted the grade.

 Your final degree audit will begin after grades are posted.
-Your academic department will notify you via your FAMU email address if there is any problem or if you’ve been denied graduation.
+Your academic department will notify you via your FAMU email address if there are any problems or if you’ve been denied graduation.

 NOTE: If you receive notification of a problem with your graduation, please give it your immediate attention.

 DIPLOMAS will start going out to students who graduated by the end of September 2023.
 Diplomas will not be mailed if you have a hold.
 Once your hold is cleared, please contact the Registrar’s Office.
-Withdraw from a Course, Eligible to Apply, and Candidate for Graduation holds will not prevent you from receiving your degree.
+If you see any of the following holds on your Student Center, they will not prevent you from receiving your diploma: Withdraw from a Course hold, Eligible to Apply hold, and Candidate for Graduation hold.

 If you have any questions, please contact the Graduation unit of the Registrar’s Office at marquis.stewart@famu.edu or (850) 599-3735.